 “The height of the vat was 22 feet: it was filled within about four inches of the top, and then contained 3555 barrels of entire, being beer that was ten months brewed; the four inches that were empty of the vat would hold between thirty and forty barrels more; the hoops which burst was about seven hundred weight, which was the least weight of any of the 22 hoops on the vat and seven large hoops, each of which weighed near a ton.
 When the vat burst, the force and pressure was so great, that it stove several hogsheads of porter, and also knocked the cock off as nearly as large a vat as that which was in the cellar, or regions below.”

 The bursting of the vats was so powerful frothy amber beer forced itself through the brew house walls, which caused heavy timber to fall and resulted in the roofs of adjoining houses collapsing.
 It did not take long for the immediate area to be deluged in beer.
 Moreover, because the area was low and flat, there was nothing to stop the beer from spreading and gushing into the first floors of neighboring houses.
 It also flowed into cellars.
 Most of these building were inhabited, and when the beer rushed in, to save themselves, inhabitants tried to climb to the highest point or mounted the highest pieces of furniture in the room.
-One newspaper provided some further details:
+The Oxford University and City Herald provided further details about the disaster:

 “The cries and the groans which issued from the ruins were dreadful, and it is feared, that a great number of them may have perished. …The impetuosity of the torrent was such as to break through the wall and to force up the floors, which on the subsiding of the liquor fell into the cellar.”